The Biden Plan to End Violence Against Women

 PROTECT AND EMPOWER IMMIGRANT WOMEN

 Fleeing abuse should never mean risking deportation.
 In 1994, the Violence Against Women Act created important safeguards to assist immigrants married to abusive spouses who are U.S. citizens or lawful permanent residents by allowing them to self-petition, rather than allowing abusers to maintain control over the victims’ immigration status as a way to keep them trapped in an abusive relationship.
 Since then, each subsequent reauthorization of VAWA has strengthened protections and support for immigrant victims.
-VAWA 2000, in conjunction with the passage of the Victims of Trafficking and Violence Protection Act, created two new classes of nonimmigrant visa to protect non-citizens who are the victims of crimes and who agree to cooperate with U.S. law enforcement to investigate and prosecute those crimes.
+VAWA 2000, in conjunction with the passage of the Victims of Trafficking and Violence Protection Act, created two new classes of nonimmigrant visas to protect non-citizens who are the victims of crimes and who agree to cooperate with U.S. law enforcement to investigate and prosecute those crimes.
 The T-visa permits human trafficking victims to stay in the U.S. and the U-visa ensures that non-citizen victims of multiple categories of crimes (including domestic violence, trafficking, and sexual assault) are able to report violations to authorities without fearing for their legal status.

 While Biden continually sought to remove barriers for immigrant women, the Trump Administration continues to place these survivors in jeopardy.
 Biden will reverse these setbacks and then go further to protect and empower immigrant women who are survivors of domestic violence and abuse.